TreTuna/sync-branches/README.md

 Default: `sync-branches: New code has just landed in {FROM_BRANCH} so let's bring {TO_BRANCH} up to speed!`

+## Outputs

+### `PULL_REQUEST_URL`

+Set to the URL of either the pull request that was opened by this action or the one that was found to already be open between the two branches.

 ## Example usage

 ```YML